Get the newsletter.

 • Complete the pâte sucrée through baking and cooling.

 TIP: This will take a few hours total, though most of that is inactive chilling and baking time.
-This can be done up to 2 days in advance; store wrapped or in an airtight container.
+This can be done up to 2 days in advance; store wrapped or in an airtight container at room temperature.

-• Heat the milk with a couple tablespoons of sugar just until boiling.
+• In a medium saucepan, whisk the milk with a couple tablespoons of sugar.
+Heat over medium-high heat, just until boiling.
 Remove from heat.

-• While the milk is warming, in a heat-proof mixing bowl, whisk together the remaining sugar, egg, egg yolks, and cornstarch.
+• While the milk is heating on the stove, in a heat-proof mixing bowl, whisk together the remaining sugar, egg, egg yolks, and cornstarch.
 Whisk until the mixture is very smooth and lightened in color, about 2 or 3 minutes.

 • Whisking constantly, whisk about a quarter of the hot milk into the egg mixture.